-For example, data from automated travel request forms can be imported from and exported to your payroll software or your SQL database so employees no longer have to manually type in information that is available electronically and can be automatically entered without errors into the form.
+For example, you can automatically export data from travel request forms to a SQL database or a payroll system so employees no longer have to manually type in information that is available electronically and can be automatically entered without errors into the form.

 It’s also easier for employees to authenticate if the solution is integrated with your existing identity system e.g. Active Directory.
 There’s one less password to remember and single sign on (SSO) is also often available..

 Types of travel request processes

 Travel reimbursement requests come in many shapes and sizes depending on your unique business requirements.
 All of these forms can be automated so that employee information is automatically filled in based on the logged-in user.